The Phantom of Liberty: Plot

+The two policemen go on duty and stop a speeding motorist, Mr. Legendre, who is rushing to see his doctor in Paris.
+Mr. Legendre is diagnosed with cancer but is offered a cigarette by his doctor, whom he slaps.
+At home, Mr. and Mrs. Legendre are notified that their daughter has disappeared from school, only to find her in class.
+Although the parents are able to see and speak to her, no one acknowledges the girl's presence.
+The parents bring her along to report her "disappearance" to the police, who likewise fail to acknowledge the girl's presence.

-We follow one of the policemen, who is having his shoes shined.
-We then follow the man who is sitting next to him to the top of a tower block (the Tour Montparnasse).
-This man is a sniper who randomly kills people in the streets below.
-He is arrested, found guilty, and sentenced to death but leaves the courtroom to be treated as a celebrity.
+The policeman assigned to find the "missing" girl has his shoes shined.
+Sitting next to him is a sniper who goes to the top of Paris's Tour Montparnasse and randomly shoots people in the streets below.
+He is arrested, found guilty, and sentenced to death but ultimately leaves the courtroom and is treated like a celebrity.

-Mr Legendre is called to see the Prefect of Police who returns the missing daughter.
-The Prefect is about to read a letter explaining how the girl was found, but is interrupted and leaves to visit a bar.
-In the bar, he meets a woman who looks like his dead sister (we see a flashback in which he remembers his sister playing the piano, naked).
-He then receives a telephone call from his dead sister, asking him to meet her at the mausoleum.
-When he visits the cemetery at night, he finds a telephone in the crypt by his sister's coffin and her hair is hanging out of the coffin.
-He is suddenly arrested for desecration by officers who refuse to believe that he is the Prefect of Police.
+The Prefect of Police, who returns the "missing" girl, meets a woman in a bar who resembles his deceased sister.
+He receives a telephone call from his deceased sister, asking him to meet her at the mausoleum.
+Entering his family's crypt, he finds a telephone beside his sister's coffin.
+He is suddenly arrested for desecration by officers who refuse to believe he is the Prefect of Police.

 The Prefect is taken to his office, where a different man has taken his place.
-The two men treat each other cordially and discuss crowd control as if they are acquainted.
-We see the animals in the zoo, the two police chiefs arrive, and direct police control of an unseen riot.
-A voice is heard offscreen crying out "Long live chains!" as at the beginning of the film.
-The tolling church bells and gunshots from the opening scene of the film are also repeated.
-The film ends with a close-up shot of an ostrich's head.
+The two men treat each other cordially as if they are acquainted.
+The two police chiefs arrive at a zoo and jointly direct police control of an off-screen riot.
+A voice is heard crying out "Long live chains!"